sebw/blog-old.wains.be/index.md

 ## Why Markdown?

+I write articles on my personal computer, a MacBook.

-Markdown is great because every articles of this site are stored on my MacBook.
-It is plain text so Alfred/Spotlight indexes the content, and I can just look up a word and I will get to the article source immediately.
+Markdown is great because every articles of this site are stored on disk.
+It is plain text, so Alfred/Spotlight indexes the content, and I can just look up a word and I will get to the article source immediately.
 I can grep, sed, awk the hell out of them and bring correction very quickly.

-It is also very easy to automate publications.
+It is also very easy to publish automatically.

 My workflow comes as follow:

 - I edit articles locally with [MacDown]
-- I commit changes to [GitHub] using GitHub Desktop
+- I commit changes to my [GitHub] using [GitX](https://rowanj.github.io/gitx/)
-- I trigger a "git pull" with an [Alfred] workflow
+- I trigger a "git pull" on my VPS from an [Alfred] workflow
 - Article is online

 ## Can't find anything here?